 Potassium May Reduce Heart Attack and Stroke

-Eating too much salt has been linked to a number of medical problems including an increased risk for both heart attack and stroke.
+Eating too much salt has been linked to several medical problems including an increased risk for both heart attack and stroke.
 To deal with those problems, the National Heart, Lung and Blood Institute put together the DASH diet.

 (The National Heart, Lung and Blood Institute is part of the National Institutes of Health, which is an agency of the United States Department of Health and Human Services.)

 DASH stands for Dietary Approaches to Stop Hypertension.
 The idea is to reduce sodium by recommending a diet rich in fruits, vegetables, low-fat dairy and whole grains.
 The reduction in salt is what gets all the press, but a lot of the help may come from the increase the DASH diet provides in potassium.

 Potassium is good because it's been clinically proven to lower blood pressure and it may counter some of the damage caused by excess sodium.
 Scientists aren't exactly sure how it works, but they believe it may dilate (or relax) small blood vessels and make large blood vessels more flexible.
 That allows blood to flow more freely.

 Reducing heart attack and stroke is great, but a diet higher in potassium has also been linked with a reduction in type 2 diabetes and kidney stones.

 So how do you get more potassium in your diet?
 Many people will simply reach for a supplement.
 Potassium chloride is a common dietary supplement and it's frequently found in salt substitutes.
 Taking 2,300 milligrams a day of potassium chloride supplements has been shown to lower systolic blood pressure an average of 3.3 points.
 Increasing potassium up to the Institute of Medicine's recommendation of 4,700 milligrams a day could reduce deaths from heart disease by 11 percent and death from stroke by 15 percent.